kanjohealth/speech-project/README.md

 speech analysis pipeline project look - I made a readme file from PyCharm!

+Please ignore the mess - this is going to be scrappy!

 Introduction:
 - This is the GitHub page for the speech-analysis project
 - The notes folder is just for keeping our thinking on how each thing works/things we try/tech et al